Borja21091/Masonry-Crack-Detection-Dataset/README.md

 ## Labels

 The bounding-box labels are structured following the format used for YOLO format.
-Each image in the dataset has a corresponding '.txt' file containing the objects in the image.
+Each image in the dataset has a corresponding *.txt* file containing the objects in the image.
 The text files are formatted as:

 `<object-id> <x-center> <y-center> <width> <height>`